Arkane's next game is Redfall, a Left 4 Dead-style shooter with magic and vampires

-At the end of the Xbox and Bethesda E3 showcase, we got a wonderful surprise: Arkane Austin, the developers of Prey, are working on a new game that looks an awful lot like Left 4 Dead but with vampires and just a sprinkle of Stranger Things' '80s aesthetic.
+At the end of the Xbox and Bethesda E3 showcase, we got a wonderful surprise: Arkane Austin, the developers of Prey and Dishonored, are working on a new game that looks an awful lot like Left 4 Dead but with vampires and just a sprinkle of Stranger Things' '80s aesthetic.

 We didn't see actual gameplay, but you can watch the CG trailer above.
 The game is called Redfall, and prior to its reveal Xbox head Phil Spencer said it's a game you can play either alone or with a group of friends (like L4D).
 The trailer does give us a pretty good idea of how it'll play: In it, a group of four survivors are hanging out in a ruined corner store along with a cute dog-like robot.
 Not long after, we see them fighting groups of humans using a wide range of magical abilities and guns.